Thai Lotto Review

 Can you play the Thai Lottery online?
 That’s the big question, isn’t it?

-Unfortunately, at the time being GLO does not make the Thai Lottery tickets available in a digital format.
+Unfortunately, at the time GLO does not make the Thai Lottery tickets available in a digital format.
 You will have to go to one of the retail venues or you’ll need to get your tickets from one of the Thai street vendors.

 International players also cannot play Thai Lottery online because it isn’t being supported by the online lottery agents that make international tickets available.